zhiyuan1997/Census_Data_Assessment/README.md

 # Census_Data_Assessment
-This repository contains:
-1.)
-API Data Extraction/Data Visualization scripts
-a.)
-Characteristics of Busines Owner Visualization: Census_Assessment_Radha.ipynb b.)
-Employee and Employer Data Visualizations: DustinCensus.ipynb c.)
-Characteristics of Business Technology Visualizations: Panda_Census_Excercise.ipynb

-2.)Data Report
-a.)
-Data_Report_Group1.pdf
+This repository contains API Data Extraction/Data Visualization scripts contained in the files: Census_Assessment_Radha.ipynb(Characteristics of Busines Owner Visualizations), DustinCensus.ipynb (Employee and Employer Data Visualizations), and Panda_Census_Excercise.ipynb (Characteristics of Business Technology Visualizations).
+It also contains Data_Report_Group1.pdf, a data report that describes the visualization created in the python files.